 They help some of the Nordic region's most talented e-Commerce companies sell or earn more through effective pricing strategies.
 This allows the individual company to reach its goals - increased revenue, maximizing profit, optimizing inventory turnover rate, or much more.

-Together with GX ADVISOR, we offer our 52eSELLER customers a non-binding dialogue about the individual's best options with intelligent price optimization.
+With GX ADVISOR, we offer our 52eSELLER customers a non-committal dialogue about your best options with intelligent price optimization.
 As part of that dialogue, you can get an overview of your pricing potential and which pricing strategies are most obvious to consider for you.